 Under Graves leadership, CMD has perpetuated the politically-biased narrative that big business is “spending millions of dollars to benefit narrow corporate interests … and they are trying to do this from the shadows.”In the context of science, Graves says corporations buy off prominent researchers in order to fight government regulation and preserve their profits.

-Companies like Monsanto and Coca Cola, according to this paranoid story, pay industry-friendly researchers by secretly funneling “dark money” through “front groups” that are established to give corrupt scientists a veneer of independence.
+Companies like Monsanto and Coca Cola, according to framing, pay industry-friendly researchers by secretly funneling “dark money” through “front groups” that are established to give corrupt scientists a veneer of independence.

 Graves Takes Corporate Donations, but You Better Not